 1. Warcraft 4

-Of all the possible announcements Blizzard could make at BlizzCon 2017, this is personally the one that would get me the most excited.
+Of all the possible announcements Blizzard could make at BlizzCon 2019, this is personally the one that would get me the most excited.
 That being said, the likelihood of a Warcraft 4 this year is quite small.
 Real-time strategy games don’t bring in the kind of money that they used to, as MOBA games have grown so incredibly popular.
-And competitive scenes are much more important for a game’s success today than it used to, and competitive RTS gaming merely is too demanding for most people.
+And with Warcraft Reforged set to release in 2019, I highly doubt that it will come out any time soon.